jessepav/lacygoill-wiki-backup/terminal/capabilities.md

 In the terminal description, append the character `@` to the name of the capability.

+See `$ man terminfo /Similar Terminals /canceled`:

+> A capability can be  canceled by placing xx@ to the left  of the use reference
+> that imports it, where xx is the capability.

 ---

-nicm uses this syntax in some issues on github, like here:
+nicm uses this syntax in some issues on github:

    - <https://github.com/tmux/tmux/issues/1593#issuecomment-460004714>
    - <https://github.com/tmux/tmux/issues/1419#issuecomment-409111029>

-## How to insert a control character when you edit an entry of the terminfo db?
+## How to insert a control character when I edit an entry of the terminfo db?

 Use the caret notation.